pwwang/pipda/README.md

 - Default` v.s. non-default behavior of the operators:

     Default behavior (`xor_default`) will be first applied.
 If it fails, non-default (`xor`) behavior will be applied.

+- There are two required arguments to define a function:

+    `data` and `context` (You can use other names, but the first two arguments should be data and context).
+The context refers to the context of the verb how the proxy (X.a) should be resolved.

 - Non-default behaviors for `&` and `|` operators: